-Bigger companies usually have resources to produce large amounts of diverse content, but often this doesn’t bring tangible results in the form of new leads.
-It is also sometimes the case that poorly conducted content marketing doesn’t even generate increased traffic or user engagement on the company’s website.
-This means that the time your team devotes goes to waste and doesn’t lead to the development of your business.
+Some companies have resources to produce large amounts of diverse content but often lack content marketing strategy.
+Poorly conducted content marketing doesn’t bring tangible results such as high quality leads.
+In many case it doesn’t even generate increased traffic or user engagement on the company’s website.
+This means that the time devoted to creating lead magnets and blog posts goes to waste and doesn’t meet target audience’s needs and pain points.

-So what can you do wrong that makes your content marketing not work effectively?
+So what makes your content marketing ineffective?
 Let’s see.

 The lack of regularity in content production is one of the most common mistakes in B2B content marketing.
 If the texts appear irregularly, you can’t expect to build a group of loyal fans — it doesn’t matter what content format you choose.
-Often the problem results from the lack of compliance with deadlines by employees who hide behind other “more urgent” tasks (I wrote more about this in the article: How to motivate employees to create content?) or situations such as employee’s illness or vacation days on demand.
+Often the problem results from not meeting the deadlines by employees who hide behind other “more urgent” tasks or find other excuses.
+(I wrote more about this in the article: How to motivate employees to create content?)

-In the companies with which I worked, there were often just no resources to conduct content marketing.
+In the companies that I worked with, there were often just no resources to conduct content marketing.
 If this is the situation in which you find yourself, you should probably also read this article: No time for content marketing?

-Another solution would be recruiting a content marketer.
+Another solution would be recruiting a content marketer responsible for lead generation.

-You don’t generate leads because you write to people who will never buy from you.
-Working with tech companies, I sometimes see specialists write about technologies, delving into the meanders of systems, solutions or industry news, forgetting that their target customer is a non-technical person whose goal is not to find out how well the application code was written, but to obtain a solution to the problem he’s facing.
-In this case, the code will be only an insignificant part of the solution he wants.
+You don’t generate leads because you write to people who will never buy from you – this is where many marketers fail.
+Working with tech companies, I sometimes see specialists write about technologies, delving into the meanders of systems, solutions or industry news, forgetting that their target audiences are non-technical people whose goal is not to find out how well the application code was written, but to obtain a solution to the problem they’re facing.
+In this case, the code will be only an insignificant part of the solution they want.

 Even if your decision-maker in 100% cases is someone who has domain knowledge (e.g. marketing director for a marketing agency) very often in the purchasing process on the client’s side there are people who are deprived of this knowledge such as lawyers, CFO or CEO.